Hey Hey! Welcome to HedgeToad Cottage!

 I am!
 And two of my mom’s cousins.
 When I was very young, we had a game where we would each try to call each other “HedgeToad” last, before leaving the family gathering for home.
 We had many, many family gatherings with dozens of people.
 Easy for small child feel like they’re lost in a sea of legs.
 More than 40 years later, I’m no longer lost in a sea of legs, and we’re still doing this.
 Even on Facebook.
 It seemed fitting to name my house after this family nickname.

-You’ll find posts on gardening and landscaping, home DYI projects, cooking and family life, all on a realistic budget.
+You’ll find posts on gardening and landscaping, home DYI projects, cooking, raising tweens and family life, all on a realistic budget.
 Honestly, who buys $100 pillows?
-Especially since you can make them for a third of that price?
-Although, I do love a good deal and have been known to wait for a sale, I won’t sacrifice quality for price.
-Cheap isn’t always frugal.
+For a couch?
+You don’t even sit on them, for pete’s sake.Plus, you can make them for a third of that price?
+Although, I do love a good deal and have been known to wait for a sale.
+Then I can crow to everyone about getting that $100 pillow for $5.

-The name Hedge Toad also comes from family.
-My mother’s cousins created a game with this nickname many decades ago.
-It made me laugh at age three.
-Now, it makes us laugh with good memories.
+It was a lot of work.
+Now, it makes me laugh with good memories.
 Those memories are the foundation I want to build our family life upon.
-I’m planting my own gardens, building chicken coops and thinking of building my own rock walls.
-With a new old house, I’m painting, repairing, installing, and figuring out what to do with weird walls and second staircases.
+I’m planting my own gardens, building chicken coops and thinking of building my own rock walls; I’m painting, repairing, installing, and figuring out what to do with weird walls and second staircases, my new old house, .

 Join me on my adventures and share yours on my facebook page!